webwart/03_src-Python/00_python.md

 ### THU 06-08-2020

 I found a reference explaining the use of .json file with a list of objects, which are transfered into an sql database. sql.py.
 I implemented the code an it runs fine.
 I used SQLlite admin to look into the database myDB.sqlite

+### SAT 08-08-2020

+-1- VScode - Installed the SQL Tools, which requires the node.js driver for databases connection.
+Therefore, I also installed node.js and selected which alles the complilation of C++ files.
+This resulted in almost 3 GB of software instaleld includine/updateing python and VisualSudio C binaries.

+Unfortuanally, after all this I could only conect to the SQLite database file, but not see the table in it !

+-2-